 Specialized security arrangements exist for Azure in the United States, Germany and China.
 For the US alone, Azure compliance services include FedRAMP and DoD compliance certifications, CJIS state-level agreements, the ability to issue HIPAA Business Associate Agreements, and support for IRS 1075.

-Support for Legal Hold / Retention Schedules – Microsoft’s offers eDiscovery case tools in the Office 365 Security & Compliance Center.
+Support for Legal Hold / Retention Schedules – Microsoft offers eDiscovery case tools in the Microsoft 365 Security & Compliance Center.
 These tools give the organization control over who can create, access, and manage eDiscovery cases.
-Once legal holds are in place, the legal team can analyze the data by using the text analytics, machine learning, and the predictive coding capabilities of Office 365 Advanced eDiscovery.
+Once legal holds are in place, the legal team can analyze the data by using text analytics, machine learning, and the predictive coding capabilities of Microsoft 365 Advanced eDiscovery.

-Contract Management Software – Getting the Most Value from Office 365
+Integrating Your Contract Management Software with Microsoft 365: Getting the Most Value

-While Office 365 provides the capabilities needed for secure and complete contract management, software vendors designing for the Microsoft Cloud still offer tremendous value.
-One reason for this is the old build vs. buy dilemma of the pre-cloud days.
-Getting your IT to create systems on top of Azure that will meet the business needs of your contract management process can be a challenge.
-In the time it takes IT to learn the requirements of sales, procurement, legal and the executive team, the organization delays the return on investment that comes from automating its contract management process.
+1. Quicker start time: One reason for this is the old build vs. buy dilemma of the pre-cloud days.
+Getting your IT to create systems on top of Azure that will meet the business needs of your contract management software process can be a challenge.
+In the time it takes IT to learn the requirements of sales, procurement, legal, and the executive team, the organization delays the return on investment that comes from automating its contract management process.

-Software vendors are already familiar with both Azure and Office 365, and have learned from the contract management use cases of hundreds of businesses across many industries.
+2. Expert Knowledge of Microsoft 365: Contract Management Software vendors that specialize in Microsoft 365 are already familiar with Microsoft systems, and have learned from the contract management use cases of hundreds of businesses across many industries.